testdouble/tiny_type/README.md

 # => Value: 1
 ```

-The nice thing about this is it allows `MiniType` to be implemented in a really simple way with no 'magic'! 🎉
+The nice thing about this is it allows `TinyType` to be implemented in a really simple way with no 'magic'! 🎉

 ## Development